Puttanna Kanagal: As a director

 He also provided a platform for many actors such as Kalpana, Aarathi, Leelavathi, Jayanthi, Padma Vasanthi, Srinath, Rajinikanth, Vishnuvardhan, Ambareesh, Jai Jagadish, Chandra Shekhar, Gangadhar, Shivaram, Vajramuni, Sridhar, Ramakrishna and Aparna to showcase their talents.

-In devotion to Puttanna, Dr.Vishnuvardhan said, "Puttanna Kanagal Sir was the God-sent teacher for me!
+In devotion to Puttanna, Vishnuvardhan said, "Puttanna Kanagal Sir was the God-sent teacher for me!
 And I have been made an actor.
 I am indebted to guru Puttanaji.
 He used to conceptualize scenes, narrate them to me, inspire me and extract the potential till then unknown to myself.
 Acting in a single movie under Puttanna's expertise is an experience of a lifetime."

 Puttanna introduced most of the actors in the Kannada film industry.
 Tamil director Bharathiraja worked under him.
 Each of Kanagal's 24 Kannada movies had strong themes filled with unprecedented direction.

 Tamil legendary film maker K. Balachander, winner of the 2010 Dadasaheb Phalke Award had great regard for Puttanna.
 In many of his interviews to the media, Balachandar has stated that he considered a much younger, Puttanna Kanagal, a director from Kannada(Karnataka) film industry to be his guru in film making.
 An excerpt from one such interview: